The Relationship Between PTSD and ADHD: Symptoms, Diagnosis, Treatment

 Currently, research on the overlap of ADHD and PTSD is minimal.
 However, we can speculate that PTSD might “cause” ADHD, particularly in children.
 Once traumatized, a person may eventually meet the criteria for ADHD, even though ADHD was not present in his or her early development.
 This is because PTSD rewires and affects the development of a growing brain, stunting the growth of areas that deal with emotional regulation, impulse control, and self-awareness.
 This is also how ADHD develops but for different reasons.
 The difference lies in the reason for that impact, or what is called the etiology.

-ADHD cannot “cause” PTSD, although people with ADHD are more prone to high-risk behavior, relational problems, and addiction, leaving them more vulnerable to traumatic events.
+ADHD cannot “cause” PTSD, although people with ADHD are more prone to high-risk behavior, relational problems, and negative habits of self-medicating, leaving them more vulnerable to traumatic events.
 Additionally, children with ADHD can be difficult to manage, raising their risk of abuse from a caregiver.
 But these examples are indirect social effects of the disorder, not the direct, physical impact of trauma on brain functioning.

 Teasing out the differences and overlap of these two conditions is confusing, but we know that they co-occur.
 When they do, each worsens the effect of the other.
 People with ADHD are usually less resilient and more prone to impairment than their non-ADHD peers, so when they face trauma, they may be more vulnerable to its worst effects.
 To provide the most effective treatment, an assessment for trauma and related disorders is essential in the psychosocial assessment of clients presenting with ADHD.
 If you’re not having that conversation with your provider, and you’re concerned about how trauma may have affected you, it’s time to start talking about it.